composablesys/collabs/docs/src/guide/walkthrough.md

   ```ts
   new class_name<generic types>(constructor args)
   ```
-  See [Initialization](./initialization.md) for more info.
+  [Initialization](./initialization.md) goes into more detail later in the guide.

+### 3. Update Display on Events

-Now that we have our `counter`, we need to observe changes to it and update the state.
-Here we use the catch-all `CRDTContainer` "Change" event, which is fired whenever any `Collab` changes, including due to local user input.
-See [Events](./events.md) for more info.
+Now that we have our `counter`, we need to observe changes to it and update the GUI.
+This ensures that the GUI always reflects the current collaborative state.

+In general, a `Collab` emits **events** when its state changes due to operations by the local user or by remote collaborators.
+You can subscribe to events using a `Collab`'s `on` method. `CRDTContainer` also emits a catch-all "Change" event whenever any `Collab` changes.
+[Events](./events.md) goes into more detail later in the guide.

+Here we listen on `CRDTContainer`'s "Change" event and refresh the entire display whenever it is emitted.

 ```ts
 const display = document.getElementById("display")!;